nextcloud/documentation/user_manual/files/file_drop.rst

 .. image:: ../images/anonym_upload.png

 This opens a file picker, and you select the file or directory you want to upload.
-You're alos able to yust drop files intoi the window-
+You're also  able to just drop files into the window.

 When your upload is completed, the filenames are listet: